 Nandini Deo is an Associate Professor in the department of Political Science at Lehigh University in Pennsylvania, USA.
 Her research is at the intersection of religion, feminism, and social movements in South Asia.
 Deo’s first book The Politics of Collective Advocacy in India, was co-authored with Duncan McDuie Ra and focused on the gains of NGOs networking transnationally.
 Her second book, Mobilizing Religion and Gender in India: The Role of Activism, compares the rise and fall of women’s movements and religious nationalism as an outcome of activist strategies as they responded to changing political structures.
 She is now editing a volume for Bloomsbury Press called Feminisms Beyond the Secular, which looks at how critiques of secularism have created new opportunities for feminist engagement with religion and politics.
 She is also running a project on corporate philanthropy in India.
 At Lehigh, Deo teaches courses on religion, gender, social movements, comparative politics, and political theory.
 She is originally from India and resides in Philadelphia.

 Khurram Hussain is an Associate Professor in the Religion Studies Department and the Director of the Humanities Center.
 He joined the Lehigh Community in 2009 as a Pre-doctoral Research Fellow with CGIS and was hired to his current position beginning Fall 2012.
 Hussain's doctoral work focused on the life and work of the 19th century Muslim reformer Sayyid Ahmad Khan and he received his PhD. from Yale University in December 2011.
 His research interests include the comparative study of religious ethics, political religion, modern Islam, and the relationship between tradition and modernity in contemporary religious discourse.

-Allison Mickel is an Assistant Professor of Anthropology in the Department of Sociology & Anthropology.
+Allison Mickel is an Assistant Professor of Anthropology in the Department of Sociology & Anthropology and the Director of the Global Studies program.
 She received her PhD in anthropology from Stanford University in 2016 and her BA from The College of William and Mary in 2011.